 There are already limits of tachions or anomalous delayed particles in cosmic rays.
 The limits are obtained searching for example signals before or after the main front of the electromagnetic shower.
-But this kind of searches stopped some time ago and the last particle data book review of those data is the one of 1994 (Montanet L. et al, 1994).
+But of searches of this kind stopped some time ago and the last particle data book review of those data is the review of 1994 [11].
 The limits obtained are of small interest in the framework of the OPERA result.
-However, if neutrinos were tachions, it is likely that other kind of tachions could exist and this search in very high energy cosmic rays could have a new interest.
+However, if neutrinos were tachions, it is likely that some other kind of tachions could exist and this search in very high energy cosmic rays could have a new interest.

-It is important to note that the Gran Sasso mountain minimum depth ~ $3800 \ gr/cm^2$ correspond to a minimum muon energy of 1.3 TeV.
-It easy to compute that, requiring a minimum threshold of 50 MeV in the detector the time difference between two muons underground should be $\ll 0.2 \ nsec$.
-Therefore anomalous time differences should be a signal of "new physics", for example signal of a supersymmetric massive particles produced in a cosmic ray cascade.
-For example, let we assume an hypothetical hadron of mass 100 GeV, produced by a an interaction of a proton with center of mass energy 7 TeV (the LHC energy).
-If this hypothetical hadron interacts or decays after 10 Km producing at the end muons, the delay between the muon from the massive particle and the muon produced in the primary vertex is of the order of 13 nsec.
-LHC experiments have put limits for new massive particles (Chatrchyan S, 2012, Aad G., 2012) but it is important to remember that the cosmic ray energy could be larger than the LHC energy.
-Under Gran Sasso the fraction of multiple muons produced by cosmic ray with center of mass energy $\geq 7 TeV$ is estimated of the order of 10^{-3} in MACRO, corresponding to several thousand of events in the MACRO data set.
+It is important to note that the Gran Sasso mountain minimum depth $\sim 2700\,\mathrm{g/cm^2}$ corresponds to a minimum muon energy of 1.4 TeV.
+It easy to compute that, requiring a minimum threshold of 50 MeV in the detector, the time difference between two muons underground should be $\ll 0.2\,\mathrm{ns}$.
+Therefore anomalous time differences should be a signal of "new physics", for example a signal of supersymmetric massive particles produced in a cosmic ray cascade.
+For example, let us assume a hypothetical hadron of mass 100 GeV, produced by an interaction of a proton with center of mass energy 7 TeV (the LHC energy).
+If this hypothetical hadron interacts or decays after 10 km producing at the end muons, the delay between the underground muon from the massive particle and the muon produced in the primary vertex is of the order of 13 ns.
+LHC experiments have put limits for new hadron-like massive particles [1, 7], but it is important to remember that the cosmic ray energy could be larger than the LHC energy.
+Under Gran Sasso the fraction of multiple muons produced by cosmic rays with center of mass energy \geq 7 TeV is estimated of the order of 10^{-3} in MACRO, corresponding to several thousand multiple muon events in the MACRO data set.
 One should also consider the possibility that new massive relic particles are directly in the primary cosmic radiations.